Hardback

 + free ebook

 At last – a new account for our times of Thomas Müntzer, theologian and revolutionary.
 Drummond brings Müntzer and his world vividly to life.
 He shows us just why Müntzer hated Luther, and how he came to take up arms.
-Not everyone may agree with everything Drummond has to say, but this book challenges you to think.
-You will be gripped and inspired by this exciting story – I couldn't put it down.
+What did it mean to be a revolutionary in sixteenth-century Germany? – Drummond shows us.
+You will be gripped and inspired by this exciting story – I couldn’t put it down.

 Among the famous figures associated with 16th century Germany, that of religious thinker and social revolutionary Thomas Müntzer deserves to be far better known.
 Andy Drummond's excellent, brilliantly written and entertaining, new biography delves deep into the archival material to draw out the history of a radical whose life is often obscured by propaganda and myth.
 As we approach the 500th anniversary of Müntzer's execution, this book is the definitive account of his life.